 A cough can often stick around for 10 to 14 days and is usually the last cold symptom to go away.
 In some cases, a cough may last longer than 2 weeks.

 Like the common cold, the flu is also an upper respiratory tract infection.
-It’s caused by different strains of the influenza virus.
+Different strains of the influenza virus cause it.
 There are seasonal epidemics of flu every fall and winter around the world.

 Bronchitis is an illness in which the large airways in your lungs (bronchi) become inflamed.
-It’s often caused by respiratory infections, but can also be caused by exposure to environmental irritants like cigarette smoke and dust can also cause this condition.
+Respiratory infections often cause bronchitis.
+But exposure to environmental irritants such as cigarette smoke and dust can also cause this condition.

 Many cases of bronchitis are acute, or temporary.
-Symptoms, including a cough, usually resolve in less than 3 weeks.
+Symptoms, including cough, usually improve in less than

 While viruses can cause pneumonia, most cases are caused by a bacterial infection.

-Generally speaking, a cough from pneumonia typically resolves within 6 weeks.
+Generally speaking, a cough from pneumonia typically resolves or improves within 6 weeks.
 Exact recovery times can vary by individual as well as the severity of the illness.

-COVID-19 is the respiratory illness that’s caused by the novel coronavirus, also known as severe acute respiratory syndrome coronavirus 2 (SARS-CoV-2.
+Coronavirus disease 19 (COVID-19) is a respiratory illness caused by the novel coronavirus, also known as severe acute respiratory syndrome coronavirus 2 (SARS-CoV-2).
 A cough is a common symptom in many people that develop COVID-19.

-Pertussis, also known as whooping cough, is a potentially serious bacterial infection of the respiratory tract.
+Pertussis, also known as whooping cough, is a potentially serious bacterial infection of your respiratory tract.

-While an occasional cough is present in the early stages of pertussis, the later stages are defined by numerous violent fits of coughing.
-These fits are followed by the characteristic “whooping” sound as the individual inhales forcefully.
+While you may experience an occasional cough in the early stages of pertussis, the later stages typically involve violent coughing fits.
+These fits are followed by the characteristic “whooping” sound as you inhale forcefully.

 According to the

 Croup is a respiratory infection that occurs predominantly in young children.
-It can be caused by several different types of viruses.
+Several different types of viruses can cause it.

-Allergies happen when your immune system reacts to an otherwise harmless substance, such as pollen, dust, or pet dander.
-Along with a runny nose and itchy, watery eyes, a cough is a potential allergy symptom.
+Allergies happen when your immune system reacts to an otherwise harmless substance, such as:

 The length of time you experience a cough due to allergies can vary.
 For example, it may occur seasonally during pollen season.
-It could also be chronic, due to the continued presence of allergens in your home or environment year-round.
+It could also be chronic.
+This may be due to the continued presence of allergens in your home or environment year round.

-While many coughs are acute, some may persist for a longer period of time.
+While many coughs are acute or sudden and short lasting, others may persist longer.
 A cough may linger for several reasons, including:

-- Infections.
-A cough that continues even after a respiratory infection has cleared up may be caused by disruption and hypersensitivity of the airways due to the infection.
+- Infections: A cough can linger after a respiratory infection.
+This may happen because of disruption and hypersensitivity in your airways during the infection.

-- Underlying health conditions.
-Underlying health conditions can also lead to, or contribute to, a persistent cough.
-This includes conditions such as chronic obstructive pulmonary disease (COPD), asthma, and cystic fibrosis.
-Acid reflux can also lead to persistent cough.
+- Underlying health conditions: Underlying health conditions can also lead to, or contribute to, a persistent cough.
+This includes conditions such as:

 - Smoking: Smoking cigarettes is a leading risk factor for developing a chronic or persistent cough.

-A persistent cough can disrupt your day-to-day life and also cause a variety of potential complications, such as:
+A persistent cough can disrupt your day-to-day life and also cause a variety of potential other symptoms, such as:

 If you have a lingering cough, the following self-care measures may help ease it:

-- Drink fluids.
-Drinking plenty of fluids may help clear potential irritants from your throat.
-In addition to water, focus on warm liquids like teas and broths.
+- Drink fluids: Drinking plenty of fluids may help clear potential irritants from your throat.
+In addition to water, focus on warm liquids such as teas and broths.

-- Breathe in moisture.
-Adding extra moisture to your environment may help to soothe irritation in your airways and throat.
+- Breathe in moisture: Adding extra moisture to your environment may help soothe irritation in your airways and throat.
 Try using a humidifier or standing in a steamy shower.

-- Drink warm beverages with honey.
-Mixing 1 or 2 teaspoons of honey in warm water or in an herbal tea may help ease a cough.
-However, don’t give honey to children under 1 year old, due to the risk of infant botulism.
+- Drink warm beverages with honey: Mixing 1 or 2 teaspoons of honey in warm water or in an herbal tea may help ease a cough.
+But don’t give honey to children younger than 1 year old, due to the risk of infant botulism.

-- Avoid irritants.
-Try to stay away from common irritants like cigarette smoke, dust, and other environmental irritants that may make your cough worse.
+- Avoid irritants: Try to stay away from common irritants that may make your cough worse.
+They can include:

-- Take over-the-counter (OTC) medications.
-For a cough that’s caused by allergies or postnasal drip, OTC decongestants or antihistamines may help.
-However, use caution with OTC cough medications.
+- Take over-the-counter (OTC) medications: For a cough caused by allergies or postnasal drip, OTC decongestants or antihistamines may help.
+But use caution with OTC cough medications.
 Although they can treat an acute cough, they won’t treat an underlying condition that causes a persistent cough.

-It’s a good rule of thumb to make an appointment with your doctor or healthcare provider if your cough hasn’t gone away after 3 weeks.
+It’s a good rule of thumb to make an appointment with a doctor or healthcare professional if your cough hasn’t gone away after 3 weeks.

-Your doctor can evaluate your cough and help identify any underlying conditions that may be causing or contributing to it.
+A doctor can study your cough and help identify any underlying conditions that may be causing or contributing to it.

-Additionally, see your doctor right away for any cough that:
+Additionally, see a doctor right away for any cough that: